-These statistics include claims for delays only and exclude discretionary compensation payments made following complaints of poor service (for example, compensation due to Wi-Fi not working).
+These statistics include claims for delays only and exclude discretionary compensation payments made following complaints of poor service.
 Additional compensation during periods of extended disruption is also not included within these statistics.
-However, strike day compensation claims for season ticket holders are included for some operators from April 2022 to March 2023 Period 4 onwards (see the table on the following page for further details).
+However, strike day compensation claims for season ticket holders are included for some operators from April 2022 to March 2023 period 4 onwards (see the table on the following page for further details).